Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Appendix

 \subsection{Event Type Specifications}

 Table~\ref{table:event} shows detailed illustrations for event types used in our paper, where we mark some key roles that should be non-empty when conducting the document-level event labeling.
 In addition to requiring non-empty key roles, we empirically set the minimum number of matched roles for EF, ER, EU, EO and EP events as 5, 4, 4, 4 and 5, respectively.
-While we set these constraints empirically to ensure the labeling quality for our data, practitioners of other domains can adjust these configurations freely to fulfill the task-specific requirements by making the trade-off between precision and recall.
+Though we set these constraints empirically when processing our data, practitioners of other domains can adjust these configurations freely to fulfill the task-specific requirements by making a desirable trade-off between precision and recall.